Federal Court of Appeal dismisses McClean Lake Duty to Consult appeal

 This decision supports the CNSC's approach to Aboriginal consultation (PDF) and further serves to remind those involved with licensing matters of the need to bring forward information relating to Aboriginal or treaty rights, and the potential impacts a licensing decision could have on such rights.
 The CNSC as an agent of her Majesty, and as Canada's nuclear regulator, recognizes and understands the importance of consulting and building relationships with Canada's Aboriginal peoples.
 The CNSC ensures that all its licensing decisions under the Nuclear Safety and Control Act (NSCA) and environmental assessment decisions under the Canadian Environmental Assessment Act uphold the honour of the Crown and consider Aboriginal peoples' potential or established Aboriginal or treaty rights pursuant to section 35 of The Constitution Act, 1982.

-The CNSC regulates the use of nuclear energy and materials to protect the health, safety and security of Canadians and the environment; and to implement Canada's international commitments on the peaceful use of nuclear energy.
+The CNSC regulates the use of nuclear energy and materials to protect the health, safety and security of Canadians and the environment; and to respect Canada's international commitments on the peaceful use of nuclear energy.
 Responsible for regulating and licensing all existing and future uranium mining and milling operations in Canada, the CNSC's work is undertaken in accordance with the comprehensive requirements of the NSCA and its related regulations, which reflect Canadian and international safety standards.

 - October 28, 2010 Supreme Court of Canada decision on the issue of Aboriginal consultation

-- Commission Tribunal decision: April 30, 2009 Record of Proceedings - AREVA Resources Canada Inc. - Application to Renew the McClean Lake Operation Uranium Mine Operating Licence and Revoke the Midwest Uranium Mine Site Preparation Licence (PDF)
+- Commission decision: April 30, 2009 Record of Proceedings - AREVA Resources Canada Inc. - Application to Renew the McClean Lake Operation Uranium Mine Operating Licence and Revoke the Midwest Uranium Mine Site Preparation Licence (PDF)

 - Codification of Current Practice: CNSC Commitment to Aboriginal Consultation (PDF)